SinanbinRasheed/student-skill-finder-python/README.md

-# student-skill-finder-python
+# Student Skill Finder

-A simple Python project that allows students to add their skills and search for other students by skill.
-Built using Python functions and file handling.
+Student Skill Finder is a Python-based terminal application that helps students find peers based on skills such as programming, design, and more.

+## Features
+- Add student details and skills
+- Search students by skill
+- View all students
+- File-based data storage

+## Technologies Used
+- Python
+- File Handling

+## How to Run
+1. Clone or download the repository
+2. Run `main.py` using Python